tdenijs/uLabCapstone/README.md

 ```
 For our team the username should be postgres.

-Set your values for connecting to the database in `.dbcondig-sample` for Postgres.
+Copy `.dbconfig-sample.js` and save it as `.dbconfig.js`.
+This file will be ignored so that your credentials will not be pushed to the repo.
+Set your values for connecting to the database in `.dbconfig.js` for Postgres.
 ```js
 const dbconfig = {
   hostname: "localhost",